TOP

 • The Web

 Submissions on other research topics where graphs play a central role as a representation for data or knowledge are also welcome.
-The journal also welcomes submission of high-quality survey papers on the aforementioned topics.

 As a Diamond Open Access journal, official versions of accepted papers (as accessible via DOI) are published and made available for free online without fees for authors nor readers.